 - Have a documented physical or learning disability

 If you are interested in being in Student Support Services, please contact SSS for an application.

 Is there scholarship money available to students in SSS?

 SSS Grant Aid

 Grant Aid is available to current Simpson students in their first two years of college.
 Students must be receiving a Pell Grant in order to apply.
-Students eligible for Grant Aid will earn money to be used towards the cost of textbooks.
-Grant Aid awards will be made based on application in the SSS program.
+Applications ar due in December and students are awarded in January.

 What is priority registration?